Every ballet dancer wants to dance en pointe. But not every ballet dancer should.

-There is something about these pink satin slippers that entices all dancers young (and older).
+There is something about these pink satin slippers that entices all ballet dancers young (and older).

 What Determines Pointe Readiness?

-As a teacher, it is not easy to tell an eager student that they are not yet ready for pointe shoes.
+As a teacher, it is not easy to tell an eager student that she is not yet ready for pointe shoes.
 There are many factors involved when considering each individual’s preparedness.

 Number one, is safety.